NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 Which of the following types of questions might you try to answer with a Random Forests model?

 *** =instructions
--If you make more money, will you be happier?
+- If you make more money, will you be happier?
--What is a new customer to a web store likely to purchase?
+- What is a new customer to a web store likely to purchase?
--Is it true that what goes up must come down?
+- Is it true that what goes up must come down?

 *** =hint
 - Random forests are useful for finding relationships that can't be predicted linearly.